Train services between Tanah Merah and Expo stations on the East-West Line (EWL) will resume a day ahead of schedule on Mar 17.

 Recent Posts

-Circle Line to end earlier on Saturdays, start later on Sundays, from Apr 11 to May 17, 2026
+TEL train services to end earlier on Fridays, start later on Saturdays, from May 22 to Jul 4, 2026

 Related Links